Geometry of hyperfields: Geometry of hyperfields in a view of real algebraic geometry

 \section{Geometry of hyperfields in a view of real algebraic geometry}

-In this section, we prove that the functor $\Sper$ (a real algebraic analogue of the functor $\Spec$) is representable by the hyperfield $\mathbb{S}$ of signs.
+In this section, we prove that the functor $\Sper$ (a real algebraic analogue of the functor $\Spec$) is isomorphic to the functor $\Hom(-,\mathbb{S})$, where $\mathbb{S}$ is the hyperfield of signs.
 We first recall the definitions for \emph{real spectra and real schemes}.

 \begin{mydef} Let $A$ be a commutative ring.
 By an \emph{ordering} on $A$, we mean a subset $P$ of $A$ such that \begin{enumerate} \item $P+P\subseteq P$ and $P\cdot P \subseteq P$. \item $a^2 \in P$ $\forall a \in A$ and $-1 \not \in P$. \item $P\cup (-P) =A$, where $-P:=\{-a \mid a\in P\}$. \item $P \cap (-P) \in \Spec A$ (the support of $P$). \end{enumerate} \end{mydef}